alszczep/japanese-words-generator/README.md

 - `lines_count` - how many lines of text will be generated
 - `words_per_line` - how many words will be placed in each line
 - `word_chances` - a word with given `length` will be generated with `chance`, where chance is a value in percent, chances have to sum up to 100
-- `no_spaces_in_kana` - if true, then there will be no whitespace in between the words in each line, but only in kana output, romaji will have spaces regardless
+- `no_spaces_in_kana` - if true, then there will be no whitespace in between the words in each line, but only in kana output, rōmaji will have spaces regardless

 ### Output